morehawes/plugin-readme-parser/readme.txt

 **cache**

 This allows you to specify how long output should be cached for, in minutes.
-By default caching does not occur.
-For example, to cache for 1 hour...
+By default caching is set to 60 minutes.
+For example, to cache for 24 hours...

-`[readme cache=60]WP README Parser[/readme]`
+`[readme cache=1440]WP README Parser[/readme]`

 **version**